lorant-nagy/cond_fbm/README.md

-# prediction law for fractional brownian motion
+# Prediction law for fractional Brownian motion

 Finite-dimensional implementation of the prediction law for fractional Brownian motion.